winter creeper

 Euonymus fortunei

 winter creeper (Euonymus fortunei) is a Colorado-native perennial suited to the Colorado Front Range.
-It matures to about 36 in tall and 18–24 in wide, needs medium water, and prefers full sun to part.
+It matures to about 36 in tall and 18–24 in wide, needs medium water, and prefers full sun to partial shade.
 Fire-wise zone 1-2 perennial; ignitability rating 8.0/10.

 Photos